 Crop Selection and Yield Potential

 Choosing the right crop to grow on a 40-acre farm can significantly impact profitability.
-You must consider market demand along with factors like yield potential, input costs (seeds, fertilizers), labor requirements, disease resistance, and pest tolerance when making the selection.
-High-value crops such as fruits or vegetables may have higher input costs but also offer greater profit margins if marketed successfully.
+Outside of the previously mentioned soil-related factors, you must consider local demand along with factors like yield potential, input costs (seeds, fertilizers), labor requirements, disease resistance, and pest tolerance when making the selection.

 Market Demand and Pricing